TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/AfterAutoCreateRedirectHasBeenPersistedEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Redirects\Event\AfterAutoCreateRedirectHasBeenPersistedEvent`
 allows extension authors to react on persisted auto-created redirects.
-This can be used to call external APIs or perform other tasks based on the real persisted redirects.
+This event can be used to call external APIs or perform other tasks based on the real persisted redirects.